Search This Blog

 Here's the Wikipedia article on the shrine, lifted from the press release for the movie Yasukuni.

-Yasukuni Shrine (靖国神社 Yasukuni Jinja is a Shinto shrine located in Chiyoda, Tokyo, Japan.
+Yasukuni Shrine (靖国神社, Yasukuni Jinja is a Shinto shrine located in Chiyoda, Tokyo, Japan.
 It is dedicated to the kami (spirits) of soldiers and others who died fighting on behalf of the Emperor of Japan.[1]
 Currently, its Symbolic Registry of Divinities lists the names of over 2,466,000 enshrined men and women whose lives were dedicated to the service of Imperial Japan, particularly to those killed in wartime.[2]
 It also houses one of the few Japanese War Museums dedicated to World War II.
 There are also commemorative statues to mothers and animals who sacrificed in the war.

 Yasukuni is a shrine to house the actual souls of the dead as kami, or "spirits/souls" as loosely defined in English.
 It is believed that all negative or evil acts committed are absolved when enshrinement occurs.
 This activity is strictly a religious matter since the separation of State Shinto and the Japanese Government in 1945.